 The high interior of the island and the winds create a drier (and windier) east coast and a lush west coast.
 During the dry season, the two coasts are strikingly different.
 The island can experience long dry spells on the east coast, requiring authorities to limit the water supply to certain villages.
 The main village, Hakahau, is spared from this decree thanks to five dams built at a height of 300 meters that keep the river flowing at all times.

 Like all Polynesian islands, Ua Pou’s native culture was extremely stratified and war between neighboring tribes fighting for pride and resources was constant.
-This rich and religious culture is not only known thanks to oral tradition but also thanks to hundreds of ancient stone structures, known as pea pea, that were discovered on the island.
+This rich and religious culture is known not only thanks to oral tradition but also thanks to hundreds of ancient stone structures, known as pea pea, that were discovered on the island.

 Ua Pou used to be the most populated island in the chain until a few decades ago but only 2,300 residents live here today.
 In missionary days, the Marquesas Islands were ravaged by disease imported by visiting ships of whalers and explorers.
 In Ua Pou, missionaries would quarantine the population inside churches during such visits, thus protecting the natives from much of the death experienced on other islands.